-Bay Media was approached by one such artist, Heather Kennedy, a Trawlaway Plemiernier Bunurong artists, who was commissioned by a school to paint all sides of a 40ft container with her artwork.
+Bay Media was approached by one such artist, Heather Kennedy, a Trawlaway Plemiernier Bunurong artist, who was commissioned by a school to paint all sides of a 40ft storage container with her artwork.
 The container was situated outdoors, exposed to the elements.
 It would not have been practical for the artists to hand paint the entire container, nor is it likely the paint would have lasted in the environment.
 To further complicate things the container would be actively used for storage so access in and out via multiple doors was be required.

 Out team of installers worked to get the installation completed in a timely manner and the results were breathtaking.

-The project was delivered on time and on budget with minimal disruption to school operations.
+The project was delivered on time and on-budget with minimal disruption to school operations.

-Bay Media has teamed up with indigenous artists around Australia to provide stunning indigenous art graphics, custom designed and printed in large format to cover internal and external walls, hoardings, windows, shipping containers, benches and planter boxes in schools, parks, commercial buildings and activity centres.
+Bay Media has teamed up with indigenous artists around Australia to provide stunning indigenous art graphics, custom designed and printed in large-format to cover internal and external walls, hoardings, windows, shipping containers, benches and planter boxes in schools, parks, commercial buildings and activity centres.